-- Exhibit 2.11 Form of Deposit Agreement, among the Registrant, J.P.
-Morgan Chase Bank, N.A. as Depositary, and all Holders - and Beneficial Owners from time to time of American Depositary Shares issued thereunder. - Exhibit 2.21 Form of American Depositary Receipt representing American Depositary Shares representing ordinary shares - of the Registrant (included in Exhibit 2.1). - Exhibit 2.31 Indenture dated as of 24 March 2022 among Haleon US Capital LLC (formerly known as GSK Consumer
+Exhibit 1 Articles of Association of the Company dated 31 May 2022.
+Exhibit 2.1 Form of Deposit Agreement, among the Registrant, J.P.
+Morgan Chase Bank, N.A. as Depositary, and all Holders and Beneficial Owners from time to time of American Depositary Shares issued thereunder.

+Exhibit 2.2 Form of American Depositary Receipt representing American Depositary Shares representing ordinary shares of the Registrant (included in Exhibit 2.1).